-If the I/O portion of a card has received no CMD5, the I/O section remains inactive and shall not respond to any command except CMD5.
+If the I/O portion of a card has received no CMD5, the I/O Section remains inactive and shall not respond to any command except CMD5.
 A combo card stays in the memory-only mode.
-If no memory is installed on the card (i.e. an I/O only card in a non-SDIO aware host) the card would not respond to any memory command.
-This satisfies the condition where a user uses some I/O function on the card such as Ethernet to load a music file to the memory function of that card.
-The card is then removed and inserted into a non-SDIO aware host.
-That host would not enable the I/O function (no CMD5) so would appear to the player as a memory-only card.
-If the host were I/O aware, it would send the CMD5 to the card and the card would respond with R4.
-The host reads that R4 value and knows the number of available I/O functions and about the existence of any SD memory.
+If no memory is included on the card, the card would not respond to any memory command.
+If the I/O aware host sends a CMD5 to the card, the card responds with R4.
+The host then reads that R4 value and knows the number of available I/O functions and if any SD memory exists.